 This stuff is specially designed to be waterproof once bonded, so whether you use it for saltwater or freshwater purposes.
 Yes, that is right, saltwater will not affect the integrity of this glue once bonded.

 You also don’t need any clamps to hold things together while the Gorilla glue dries, mainly because it dries in around 10 seconds, which we thought was very handy.

 Finally, you don’t have to worry about any chemicals leaching into the water either with Gorilla Glue which is important when it comes to aquariums.

 Seachem Reef Glue Cyanoacrylate Gel

 This final option may be the last on the list, but it is certainly not the worst.
 Seachem Reef Glue comes in third on our list but it’s still a worthy contender.
 While the Gorilla glue is ideal for underwater use, this particular glue has been specially designed just for underwater aquarium use.

 Seachem Reef Glue bonds within a mere matter of seconds so you don’t have to wait forever or god forbid clamp stuff together.

 This stuff is made really thick for accurate gluing.
 It won’t run all over the place as you are trying to glue your driftwood and plants together which we liked a lot.
 Furthermore, Seachem Glue is specially designed so you can glue plants right into the substrate for optimal planting effects.

-You can glue virtually anything to everything with this stuff, which comes in handy when gluing plants, driftwood, and other aquarium decorations.
+You can glue virtually anything to everything with this stuff, which comes in handy when gluing plants (if you need some plant suggestions, here are our 3 favorites), driftwood, and other aquarium decorations.
 Seachem Reef Glue can be used in saltwater thanks to its special formulation, plus it won’t leach any poisonous chemicals into the water either.